svazqz/initio/README.md

 NextBase is an innovative project designed to streamline the development of new applications and their accompanying documentation.
 Leveraging cutting-edge technologies—Typescript, Next.js, Zod, and the zod-to-openapi library—NextBase significantly reduces the overhead typically associated with these processes.

+## Getting started

+### Prerequisites

+- pnpm v8.6.11
+- nx v17.1.1
+- node v18.17.0
+- vscode
+- Nx Console (extension for vscode)

+### Set up project

+Once you have downloaded the project run the `pnpm i` command in the root of the project.
+Then navigate to `lib/ui` and run again `pnpm i`.

+From Nx Console run the build command inside the ui lib, this will create the corresponding ui components so thei can be imported from the apps (currently this is the only way to have a cross app ui lib, since the components are no preprocessed properly when they are called directly from the lib).

+Create a `.env.local` file under the next-base app and add the following `NEXT_PUBLIC_BASE_API_URL=http://localhost:4200/api`

 ## Core Concepts

 ###Schema